SEN Information Report for The Bawburgh School 2017-18

 Children’s Therapy Team (Speech & Language/Occupational Therapy)

 An Educational Psychologist is allocated to each school.
 He/she would normally only work directly with pupils who needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.
-This involvement is generally planned at the SST (School Support Team meeting).These are meetings held three times a year between school staff and where appropriate, other professionals.
-The aim of an SST is to gain an understanding of and try to resolve a pupil’s difficulties.
+This involvement is generally planned at the SCPM (School Consultation and Planning Meeting).These are meetings held three times a year between school staff and where appropriate, other professionals.
+The aim of an SCPM is to gain an understanding of and try to resolve a pupil’s difficulties whilst allowing us to put in referral for further support.

 In order to help understand the pupil’s educational needs better, the psychologist will generally meet with the parent and give feedback after the assessment has been completed.
 He/she will offer advice to the school and parent/carers on how to best support the pupil in order to take their learning forward.

-- What training have the staff supporting children and young people with SEND had?
+- What training have the staff supporting children and young people with SEND had or are having?

 All staff have received training related to SEND.